 Motivational interviewing (MI) is a counseling approach used in mental health and addiction treatment to motivate patients to change destructive behaviors.
-MI was first described by Professor William R. Miller, Ph.D. in 1983 and has since been used in the treatment of substance use and mental health disorders.
+MI was first described by Professor William R. Miller, Ph.D., in 1983 and has since been used in the treatment of substance use and mental health disorders.
 A lack of motivation to quit drugs and alcohol is often the source of relapse or premature discharge from rehab, despite the numerous health issues, relationship programs, financial struggles, and legal consequences of addiction.
-Motivational interviewing is offered at both of our Clearbrook rehab facilities – Clearbrook Massachusetts and Clearbrook Pennsylvania – to help patients understand their conditions and develop the independence needed to remain sober after rehab.
+Motivational interviewing therapy is offered at both of our Clearbrook rehab facilities – Clearbrook Massachusetts and Clearbrook Pennsylvania – to help patients understand their conditions and develop the independence needed to remain sober after rehab.

-Why Motivational Interviewing is Effective
+Why Motivational Interviewing Is Effective

 The thought behind motivational interviewing for substance abuse is that all people dealing with addiction are at least partially aware of the negative consequences of their drug or alcohol use.
 MI is also based on the belief that each person is in a state of readiness when it comes to changing their behavior.